 l) Shape And Size of The Catchment Ares

 Stormwater(runoff )will be more for the large and fan-shaped catchment area.
-On the other hand, the runoff will be less for small and ferm shaped catchment area.
+On the other hand, the runoff will be less for the small and ferm-shaped catchment areas.

 Stormwater increases with the increase in the ground slope of the catchment area and vice versa.